 It is one of the few places in Tanzania that offers a canoe safari and a night game drive.
 Enjoy a visit to Lake Manyara as part of this three-day multi-park tour for an unforgettable African safari.

 As one of Tanzania’s most unique parks, Tarangire is home to the distinctive baobab trees and the country’s largest elephant population.

-Where to Stay on a Tanzanian Safari
+Where to Stay During Safari Trips in Tanzania

 For those on a budget or with a thirst for adventure, camping is a great choice.
 You’ll usually camp in a public area with communal kitchen and bathroom facilities.
 A great perk is that you will be sleeping under the starry night sky.

 Though in most cases you won’t find these within park boundaries, towns such as Arusha and Karatu offer a few options for those on a tight budget.
 However, bear in mind you’ll have to travel a little more than you would with properties in the national parks.